Chicken Lo Mein

-Chicken Lo Mein – chewy noodles tossed in a yummy soy-based sauce and combined with chicken and veggies.
+Restaurant style Chicken Lo Mein…or dare I say, even better than most restaurants’!
+Chewy lo mein noodles tossed in a yummy soy-based sauce and combined with chicken and veggies.
 A classic Chinese noodle recipe packed with crazy delicious flavors, and it takes only 30 minutes to make.
 No not kidding!

 Ready to jump into all this Chicken Lo Mein goodness??

 Love noodles?
 Try our Garlic Noodles with Shrimp, Vietnamese Rice Noodle Salad and Tom Yum Fried Noodles recipe as well!

 Up until a couple of weeks ago, we went on our lives without this Chicken Lo Mein…oh, all the things we were missing out!!

 The many reasons why this dish is necessary in your every day life! 🙂